ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     <ctrl-k? for Macs>
     clear

+For each of the 'commands' above, we want you to press the named keys (e.g. hold 'Control' down and press 'l').
+Do this when you see a key name surrounded by angled brackets (less than / greater than symbold).
+However, note that later on we'll use a single angled bracket in some commands.

-And once you're really done working on the command line:
+Once you're really done working on the command line:

     exit  # kills the current shell!
-    # Note that any text *following* a '#' symbol is ignored.
+    # Note that any text *following* a '#' symbol is ignored by bash.
-    # This will 'exit' (close) your shell on ganesh
+    # The command above will 'exit' (close) your shell on tadpole
     # ... you'd need another 'exit' to close your local terminal (if on a Mac / Linux system)

 But don\'t exit yet ... or if you did, just ssh back in ...
 We\'ve got work to do!